 If your company isn't on YouTube or some other video-based social media platform, it doesn't exist.
 According to a massive survey done by HubSpot, 86% of all companies use video as one of their primary marketing tools.
-81% report they generate sales directly due to their video marketing efforts, while 96% think it'll play an even bigger role in coming years.
+81% report they generate sales directly due to their video marketing efforts, while 96% think it'll play an even bigger role in the coming years.

 Our team specializes in analyzing software, and today, we tested 26 video editors to find out the best video editor for marketers.
 Some are online, some are cross-platform, some work only on Windows, while the others are made for MAC devices.
 They all have one thing in common; features that'll make sure your company exists online in video form and communicates its message effectively.